Study with us

 Geography is a discipline that investigates environments of different kinds (urban, built, natural) by asking what processes, operating at different scales, have created those environments.
 It also focuses on places, asking why places have the characteristics they do.
 A key strength of Geography is the way it invites the physical and social sciences into conversation, to respond to questions about spatial processes, both physical and social, and the nature of places.
 Many Geographers see their discipline as making important contributions to the creation of more just societies and more sustainable environments.

 The School of Geography at the University of Melbourne is embarking on an exciting period of growth.
-This follows its move into the Science Faculty at the start of 2015, and the recognition there of the importance of Geography’s capacity to produce research and teach in both social and natural science and in the ways in which these two areas intersect.
+This follows its move into the Science Faculty at the start of 2015, and the recognition there of the importance of Geography’s capacity to work in and across both the social and natural sciences.

-Not only will our areas of current research and teaching strength (in international development, urbanisation, biogeography and earth systems, with an overarching interest in environment) be bolstered by this new growth in our academic staff, but we will also embark on a new specialisation in health geography.
+Our current areas of world-leading research strength include international development, urbanisation, biogeography and earth surface processes, with an overarching interest in environment and environmental change.
+We are also embarking on a new specialisation in health geography.